How To Match Socks

 Men’s No-Show Socks

-Invisible socks should cover the soles or your feet, your toes, and the bottom of your achilles tendon, but not much more.
-Again, the whole point is to be able to wear them with any shoe and still appear to not be wearing socks.
+Invisible socks should cover the soles of your feet, your toes, and the bottom of your Achilles tendon, but not much more.
+Again, the whole point is to be able to wear them with any shoe and still appear not to be wearing socks.

 Wear proper socks to a funeral in the summertime.
 If you’re a guest at a daytime summer wedding, though, feel free to throw on some no-show socks with that natty suit of yours.

-Further, wearing athletic socks will alter the fit of your shoes, so make sure that you wear proper socks when shoe shopping, too.
+Generally, dress socks aren’t adapted for sports, while athletic socks are a poor choice when dressing formally.
+Most athletic socks will also alter the fit of your shoes, so make sure that you wear proper socks when shoe shopping, too.

 Men’s Fashion Socks